CEMeNT-PSAAP/MCDC/docs/source/theory/variance_reduction.rst

 reduce the statistical uncertainty per particle history without introducing bias.

-All techniques below are activated through the ``mcdc.simulation`` interface.
+All techniques below are configured on an explicit :class:`mcdc.Simulation` instance.

 Implicit Capture
 -----------------